munificent/craftinginterpreters/book/garbage-collection.md

 string "first value" is still sitting in memory, but there is no way for the user's program to ever get to it.
 Once `a` got reassigned, the program lost any reference to that string.
 We can safely free it.
-A value is **reachable** if there is some way for a user program to reference it, otherwise, like the string "first value" here, it is **unreachable**.
+A value is **reachable** if there is some way for a user program to reference it.
+Otherwise, like the string "first value" here, it is **unreachable**.

 Many values can be directly accessed by the VM.
 Take a look at: